Chiral Algebras of (0,2) Models: Nonperturbative vanishing of chiral algebras

 Since $c_1(\CP^1) = 2$, instantons of degree $k$ (which wrap the target space $k$ times) violate R-charge by $2k$ and dimension by $k$.
 Then the instanton corrections to the action of $Q$ on $\theta$ take the form

 with $\CO_k$ being local operators of R-charge $2-2k$ and dimension $(1-k,0)$.
-Here $t_0$ is the topological invariant $S_B$ evaluated for instantons of degree one at the dynamical scale $\Lambda$.
+Here, $t_0$ is the topological invariant $S_B$ evaluated for instantons of degree one at the dynamical scale $\Lambda$.
 There are no local operators of negative dimension, hence $\CO_k = 0$ for $k > 1$.
 The remaining operator, $\CO_1$, is perturbatively $Q$-closed.
 From the fact that for R-charge zero and dimension zero, $[1]$ is the only perturbative $Q$-cohomology class and there are no perturbatively $Q$-exact local operators, it follows $\CO_1 \propto 1$.
 So if we can show $\{Q,\theta\} \neq 0$, we establish the relation $\{Q, \theta\} \propto 1$.

 To see whether $\{Q,\theta\}$ is zero or not, we put it on a disk (embedded in the worldsheet) and evaluate the path integral for suitable boundary conditions.
-For our purpose, we can compactify the disk to the sphere and consider those boundary conditions that can be represented by vertex operators at $\infty$.
+For our purpose, we can compactify the disk to a sphere and consider those boundary conditions that can be represented by vertex operators at $\infty$.
 We will therefore compute the correlation function

 on $\Sigma = \CP^1$ for some local operators $\CO$.
 We anticipate that $\{Q,\theta\}$, expressed here as the contour integral of the supercurrent $G$ around $\theta$, will be replaced by $1$ in the final result.
-To obtain a nonvanishing answer, then, we should take $\CO$ to be local operators of R-charge zero and dimension zero, that is, functions on $X$.
+To obtain a nonvanishing answer, then, we should take $\CO$ to be local operators of R-charge zero and dimension zero, i.e., functions on $X$.